 The Federal Communications Commission (FCC) began a new program on May 12, providing subsidized pricing for internet access to low-income households and those that have been affected by COVID-19.

 Information about the Emergency Broadband Benefit Program, including participating internet service providers (ISPs) and how to qualify/enroll in the program, can be found on the Emergency Broadband Benefit Program website.

 **This information is being provided as informational only.
 Austin Community College is not involved in enrolling or supporting those who are interested in participating in this program.**

-ACC goes beyond just checking out devices.
-We also want to ensure you have the proper support to use those devices.
+Student Technology Services wants to ensure you have the proper support to use those devices.
 Phone support and one-on-one training are provided.